Share this Article

 "Luxury" is subjective.
 Some "luxury" buildings can seem like tired 1960s TV sets, with a few doormen and a parking garage.

 Don't take a broker's word for it that an apartment is "convertible" to more bedrooms.
 Sometimes “convertible” just means a living room that isn't insanely small.
-Also, lots of buildings now prohibit temporary walls, so make sure your management company is okay with them before you rent a one-bedroom you plan to make into a two-bedroom.
-(Here are 18 landlords that are okay with temporary walls.)
+Also, lots of buildings now prohibit temporary walls, so make sure your management company is okay with them before you rent a one-bedroom you plan to make into a two-bedroom or want to close off space for a home office.
 Generally, though, bookshelf walls that don't reach all the way up to the ceiling are okay.

 "Cozy" usually means so small you can't fit yourself and your clothes.